kgkoutis/TSID.Creator.NET/README.md

 This library is a port of the Java code found [here](https://github.com/f4b6a3/tsid-creator).

-It is *still being developed* and is not yet ready for production use.

 It is **highly recommended** to consult first the original Java code before using this library, in terms of usage and performance.